apache/dubbo-website/docs/en-us/dev/SPI.md

 ### SPI Auto Adaptive

-The depency SPI that `ExtensionLoader` injects is an instance of `Adaptive`, the real spi implementation is known until the adaptive instance is be executed.
+The depency SPI that `ExtensionLoader` injects is an instance of `Adaptive`, the real spi implementation is known until the adaptive instance is executed.

 Dubbo use URL (containing Key-Value) to pass the configuration.